-Credit du Maroc's (CdM) Ba1 long-term local-currency deposit rating is aligned with its ba1 Adjusted Baseline Credit Assessment (BCA), which is at the same level as the rating of the Government of Morocco (Ba1 stable).
+Credit du Maroc's (CdM) Ba1 long-term deposit ratings is aligned with its ba1 Adjusted Baseline Credit Assessment (BCA), which is at the same level as the rating of the Government of Morocco (Ba1 negative).
 As a result, there is no government support uplift for the bank's deposit ratings despite our assessment of a high likelihood of government support in case of need.